 Do not be surprised by the infinite domes that appear on every corner since in Oia, there are more than 60 churches and luxury hotels, some of which are the best Santorini hotels with caldera views.
 At the end of the settlement is the Castle, with the pieces that have been preserved to offer a unique caldera view but also a charming journey into the past.

 The restaurants and café bars of Oia will satisfy you completely, while the minimal suggestions for shopping will put you in a consumer temptation.

 Do not forget to go down the 214 steps that separate Oia from the picturesque Ammoudi, where you will enjoy fresh fish and seafood.
 Also, in Oia is the Maritime Museum, which is worth your visit.

 At a distance of 12 km from Oia, the always-busy Fira, the capital of the volcanic island of Santorini, is one of the must-see stops on the island.
 At a distance of about 260 meters from the sea surface, it seems to hang from the cliff, dressed in white, causing the admiration of every visitor.

 The unique location of Fira on the caldera offers stunning views of Nea and Palia Kameni.
-Crowds flock to the densely populated area of Fira at all hours of the day, while the numerous businesses operating in the alleys of the island's capital attract visitors of various interests and of all ages.
+Crowds flock to the densely populated area of Fira at all hours of the day, if the don't already stay in one of the many hotels in Fira, while the numerous businesses operating in the alleys of the island's capital attract visitors of various interests and of all ages.